-With the petabytes of data that needs to be analyzed, querying Hive tables having millions of records and hundreds of columns become time-consuming.
+With the petabytes of data that needs to be analyzed, querying Hive tables with millions of records and hundreds of columns becomes time-consuming.
 Indexing a table helps in performing any operation faster.
-For this, first, the index of the column is checked and then the operation is performed on that column only.
+First, the index of the column is checked and then the operation is performed on that column only.
 Without an index, queries involving filtering with the “WHERE” clause would load an entire table and then process all the rows.
 Indexing in the Hive is present only for ORC file format, as it has a built-in index with it.

 There are two types of indexing in the Hive:

 - Bitmap Indexing: This is used with columns having a few distinct values.
-It is known to store both the value of the indexed column and the list of rows as a bitmap.
+It is known to store both the indexed column’s value and the list of rows as a bitmap.
 From Hive V0.8.0 onwards, the bitmap index handler is built-in in Hive.

 - Compact Indexing: This type of indexing is known to store the column value and storage block.

 There is some configuration property that enables better execution of indexing.

 - hive.optimize.index.filter: The default value for this property is false.
 Setting this property to TRUE will allow the automatic use of indexes.

 - hive.index.compact.query.max.entries: The default value for this property is 10000000.
 This property sets the maximum number of index entries that use compact indexing during query execution.